 The Dental Hygiene Program at Virginia Commonwealth University, which began in 1969, is accredited by the Commission on Dental Accreditation.
 The commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.
 The commission’s web address is: http://www.ada.org/en/coda.

 The VCU Dental Hygiene Program Advantage

-Attending the only dental hygiene program located within a dental school in the Commonwealth of Virginia, dental hygiene students at the Virginia Commonwealth University School of Dentistry have a unique opportunity to work in integrated clinical settings alongside DDS students as well as with faculty members from dental hygiene, dentistry and specialty areas -- gaining invaluable experiences as they learn the practice of dental hygiene while treating a highly diverse patient population.
-Academic excellence and clinical expertise are further supported by rotations through specialty areas (orthodontics, periodontics, oral surgery, and pediatric dentistry) and community-based and private-practice clinics at collaborative service-learning sites throughout Virginia.
+As the only dental hygiene program located within a dental school in the Commonwealth of Virginia, our Dental hygiene students have a unique opportunity to work in integrated clinical settings alongside DDS students as well as with faculty members from dental hygiene, dentistry and specialty areas.
+While studying at VCU, you will gain invaluable experiences as you learn the practice of dental hygiene while treating a highly diverse patient population.
+Academic excellence and clinical expertise are further supported by rotations through specialty areas (orthodontics, periodontics, oral surgery and pediatric dentistry) and community-based and private-practice clinics at collaborative service-learning sites throughout Virginia.

 The VCU Dental Hygiene Program holds information sessions for all of those interested.
 We will go over the basics of the program, as well as admissions requirements and the application process.
 We will navigate through the website from beginning to end, highlighting the information that pertains to preparing for entry into our dental hygiene program.
 This is also a great opportunity to ask specific questions you may have.
 Access to the clinical areas is limited to patients, faculty, students, and staff in accordance with OSHA guidelines.

 Stay tuned for Dental Hygiene Open House dates.